nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Proposed implementation**

-The schedules should be sorted first by `StartTime`, then by `EndTime`, and finally alphabetically by the tutor's name.
+The schedules would be sorted first by `StartTime`, then by `EndTime`, and finally alphabetically by the tutor's name.
 This would make the schedule list more organised, making it easier to use and navigate for the user.

-More details...

 ### UI for calendar to use colours to reflect status of schedules
 In the calendar view, incorporating schedule colors to represent their respective statuses can enhance user